 insisting I cut up credit cards and ‘save up’ for treats,

 whilst Crombied you play the gentlemen crook in B and Q…

-From Charleston, SC.
+Tracee A Clapper is from Charleston, SC.
 On a journey to heal myself, and anyone else who crosses my path – I’m a seeker, a mom, a wife, a friend, a birder and a poet.
 I seek connection with the divine feminine, all of nature, and humans who truly see me and accept me as I am.
 Writing facilitates the evolution of my soul in a way that nothing else provides.